 After an eye-opening trip to Tibet, Zhang’s works began to more strongly reference Buddhism.
 He views art as a way for artists to reconnect with their spirituality.
 Zhang’s ash paintings that depict various subject matters such as historic scenes, portraits, and animals are created using different shades of incense ash collected from Buddhist temples.
 The artist believes the ash carries the collective memories of those who burned the incense.
 Zhang has also created a series of sculptures that were inspired by fragments of Buddha sculptures he came across in his travels.
 In 2010, Zhang’s 15-ton coppersculpture Three Heads Six Arms(800 x 1800 x 1000 cm) made its world premiere in San Francisco and was later exhibited outside 1881 Heritage in Hong Kong.

 Among other places, Zhang’s works have been exhibited atthe 48th Venice Biennale; the 2002 Whitney Biennial;the Metropolitan Museum of Art, the MOMA, and the Guggenheim Museum in New York; Akademie der Künste in Berlin; the Shanghai Art Museum; and the Today Art Museum in Beijing.

-His works are also in the public collection of Centre Georges Pompidou in Paris, Metropolitan Museum of Art in New York, and Solomon R. Guggenheim Museum in New York.
+His works are also in the public collectionsof Centre Georges Pompidou in Paris, the Hara Museum of Contemporary Art in Tokyo, the M+ Sigg Collection in Hong Kong, the Metropolitan Museum of Art in New York, the National Gallery of Australia in Canberra, and the Solomon R. Guggenheim Museum in New York, among other prestigious institutions.